-OSHA Publication 3073 says this about hazardous locations: Hazardous locations are areas where flammable liquids, gases or vapors or combustible dust exist in sufficient quantities to produce an explosion or fire.
-In hazardous locations, specially designed equipment and special installation techniques must be used to protect against the explosive and flammable potential of these substances.
+Hazardous environments are areas where flammable liquids, gases or vapors or combustible dust exist in sufficient quantities to produce an explosion or fire.
+In hazardous environments, specially designed equipment and special installation techniques must be used to protect against the explosive and flammable potential of these substances.
+(OSHA Publication 3073)

-Employ explosion hardening concepts in the system design
+1.-Employ explosion hardening methods in the system design

 These hardening methods are sometimes too expensive or impractical to use.